hsalami/Springboard/Spark Mini-Project (Databricks edition)/README.md

 This folder contains the python notebook for the Spark mini-project.
-The mini-project focuses on working with Spark Datasets & Dataframes, some Spark SQL, and building a couple of binary classifiaction models using Spark ML (with some MLlib too).
+The mini-project focuses on working with Spark Datasets & Dataframes, some Spark SQL, and building a couple of binary classification models using Spark ML (with some MLlib too).